A Motown Timeline: 1974

 January 24: Stevie Wonder electrifies London’s Rainbow Theatre, just days after performing at the annual music industry marketplace, MIDEM, in Cannes – his first concert dates anywhere since a near-fatal auto accident the previous August.

 February 1: Diana Ross begins a two-week engagement at Caesar’s Palace in Las Vegas.
-The shows are recorded, with the resulting album released in May.
+She previously played the venue in 1973, when the show was recorded for release (see notes below).

 March 2: Innervisions earns one of four 1973 Grammys bestowed on Stevie Wonder at the annual awards ceremony in Los Angeles.
 His others are for “Superstition” (two) and “You Are The Sunshine Of My Life,” while Innervisions co-producers Bob Margouleff and Malcolm Cecil are honoured for best engineered recording.
 Another Motown Grammy gainer is Gladys Knight & the Pips’ “Neither One Of Us.”